1 / 10

 Ask the heycar experts: common questions

-Is a Kia Sportage a good car?
+Is the Kia Sportage a good car?

 The Kia Sportage is an exceptionally good car and an easy SUV to recommend.
 It is well built, comfortable and is proving reliable too, while Kia's seven-year 100,000 mile warranty gives buyers great peace of mind.